kcrypt/scala-blake3/README.md

 Anyway this implementation doesn't currently include any multithreading optimizations.

-As baseline for benchmarks I've used [BLAKE3jni] that is used original C version [c-0.3.7], that includes a lot of performance optimizations likes [SSE 4.1 assembly] version, but this way introduced one limitation: unfortunately I can't measure memory footprint, because it is managed by original library.
+As baseline for benchmarks I've used [BLAKE3jni] that is used original C version [c-0.3.7], that includes a lot of performance optimizations likes [SSE 4.1 assembly] version that allows to use one CPU instruction for bits rotation instead of at least 5, but this way introduced one limitation: unfortunately I can't measure memory footprint, because it is managed by original library.